Architect: I. M. Pei

 The new Suzhou Museum employs a simple building palette with white walls and stone tiled roofs.
 The black granite roof tiles are uniform and solid, and in harmony with the traditional tile roofs of Suzhou.
 The galleries are interconnected with a series of courtyards.
 The main garden of the museum is separated from the adjacent Humble Administrator’s Garden by a shared wall.
 The design of the main garden is simple and elegant, with a flowing pond, gazebo and a sliced stonescape as the centerpiece.
 The sliced rocks from Shandong province carefully arranged against the white courtyard wall form a three-dimensional Chinese landscape painting.

 Suzhou has a splendid cultural tradition with art crafts and paintings of Ming and Qing Dynasties.
-The exhibition spaces and design is carefully scaled to be appropriate for its displayed contents.
-The Museum also has a Contemporary Gallery, Temporary Gallery, Multi-function Room, VIP Reception Room, café, etc. It is a modern museum with state of the art facilities.
-Since its opening, the new Suzhou Museum has become a new landmark of Suzhou City, designated as a top ranking Class A museum of China.
+The exhibition spaces and design are carefully scaled to be appropriate for its displayed contents.
+The Museum also has a Contemporary Gallery, Temporary Gallery, Multi-function Room, VIP Reception Room, café, etc. It is a modern museum with state-of-the-art facilities.
+Since its opening, the new Suzhou Museum has become a new landmark of Suzhou City, designated as a top-ranking Class A museum of China.
 It is becoming a window and platform for cultural exchange and development with the rest of the world.